-Debbie Yones is an experienced, licensed aphasia therapist who received her Master’s degree from the University of South Florida.
-Debbie is an affiliate of AphasiaAccess and the National Aphasia Association, and is a member of the Academy of Neurologic Communication Sciences & Disorders.
-She has been a founding contributor to Voices of Hope for Aphasia.
-She also runs a private-practice, delivering personalized, intensive aphasia therapy.
+Executive Director: Debbie is an experienced, licensed aphasia therapist who received her Master’s degree from the University of South Florida.
+Debbie is an affiliate of AphasiaAccess and the National Aphasia Association and is a member of the Academy of Neurologic Communication Sciences & Disorders.

 Brooke Owen, M.S., CF-SLP

 Program Assistant: Brooke completed her Master’s degree in Communication Sciences and Disorders from the University of South Florida in August of 2018.
 She graduated from the University of Central Florida in 2013 with a bachelor’s degree in Communications.

 Jennifer Ferreira, M.S., CCC-SLP

 STARS Program Coordinator: Jen is a certified speech/language pathologist with many years of experience in alternative and augmentative communication (AAC) devices for people with communication disorders.